Brendan O’Shea, MPH

 Jasdeep graduated from the University of Wisconsin with a BS in Neurobiology, Psychology, and Political Science and from the University of Michigan with an MPH in Global Health Epidemiology in 2020.

-Jasdeep joined the Kobayashi Research Group as a Research Associate with interests surrounding racial-ethnic cancer disparities, the impact of health and social policies on racial-ethnic health disparities, and the influence of neighborhoods and communities on health outcomes.
+Jasdeep joined the SEGA Research Group as a Research Associate with interests surrounding racial-ethnic cancer disparities, the impact of health and social policies on racial-ethnic health disparities, and the influence of neighborhoods and communities on health outcomes.

 As of Summer 2020, Jasdeep is a medical student at the University of Michigan School of Medicine!
 Congratulations, Jasdeep!